dduan/Pathos/README.md

 - `make test` runs all tests.
 - `make generate-linux-test-manifest` updates the test manifest for Linux, this only works on macOS.
-- `make test-linux-docker` runs tests in Linux docker container (you'll need Docker installed in your host).
+- `make test-docker` runs tests in Linux docker container (you'll need Docker installed in your host).

 ### Releasing